jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

 The ``merge_range()`` method allows cells to be merged together so that they act as a single area.

 Excel generally merges and centers cells at same time.
-To get similar behaviour with XlsxWriter you need to apply a :ref:`Format <format>`::
+To get similar behavior with XlsxWriter you need to apply a :ref:`Format <format>`::

     merge_format = workbook.add_format({'align': 'center'})